adamssamson/adamssamson/README.md

 Google Certified in Cybersecurity | 8+ years protecting digital landscapes

 As a dedicated digital defender, I specialize in cybersecurity strategies that proactively safeguard systems and enhance operational resilience.
-With a sharp eye on emerging technologies—including AI integration and API security.
+With a sharp eye on emerging technologies, including AI integration and API security.
 I convert complex threat scenarios into actionable solutions that drive compliance, reduce risk, and fortify digital infrastructure.